jggarita/jggarita.github.io/_pages/about.md

   - /about.html
 ---

-I work as research economist at the Central Bank of Costa Rica.
-My primary research interests are labor economics, macroeconomics, and income tax policy.
-I earned my Ph.D. in Economics from The University of Texas at Austin.
+I am a research economist at the Central Bank of Costa Rica and Assistant Professor at the University of Costa Rica.
+My primary research fields are macroeconomics and labor economics.
+I hold a Ph.D. in Economics from The University of Texas at Austin.

-My current work lies in the intersection between macroeconomics, labor, and public finances.
-Particularly, I have been studying how firms absorb higher minimum wages.
-Additionally, I am currently working on different taxation projects to understand agents’ behavior under non-linear budget sets introduced by notches.

-I also teach at the Department of Economics of the University of Costa Rica.
+My current research focuses on analyzing dollarization decisions in dual currency economies, the response of firms to corporate tax complexity, and the impact of increasing minimum wages on firms.